KaihanRenW/webbutveckling_2/Moment_4/Study_guide.md

-# 📘 Week 4 – Layout, Typography & Frameworks
+# 📘 Layout, Typography & Frameworks

 This week focuses on improving your design and layout skills using **CSS layout systems**, selecting appropriate **typography**, and getting started with **design libraries** or frameworks like Bootstrap.
 We also explore principles of interface design and how to apply them in your own projects.